Da Fo Longjing (Big Buddha Dragon Well)

 - Late March

 - Picking Standard

 - One bud, two leaves

-Dragon Well (Longjing) is the most famous green tea in China and was a tribute tea for centuries.
-During the Qing Dynasty, the royal family would drink Dragon Well during the summer and switch to puer tea in the winter.
 While Longjing originated around Hangzhou City, it is now produced in many provinces, resulting in a wide range of quality and flavor.
-There are thousands of Longjing teas on the market, but we have selected Dafo Longjing from Xinchang County in Eastern Zhejiang because of its favorable growing climate, skilled tea producers, and long history.
+Even though there are thousands of Longjing teas on the market, we have selected Da Fo Longjing from Xinchang County in eastern Zhejiang because of its favorable growing climate, organic agriculture, skilled tea producers, and long history.